vandycknick/nvd.codes/_posts/2021/2021-05-13-hack-the-box-laboratory.md

 <snip>
 ```

-Executing the binary with `docker-security` doesn't seem to be doing much.
-The `strings` command doesn't seem to be present on the machine, so let's use `ltrace` to figure out what is going on under the hood.
-Looking at the output it seems to be using the `system` function to execute a command from the path, `chmod` in this case.
+When running this binary, you'll notice that nothing really happened.
+There is also no output written to stdout, so it's pretty hard to know what it actually did.
+Let's see what this binary is doing under the hood by running it with `ltrace. ltrace is a program that simply runs the specified command until it exits.
+It intercepts and records the dynamic library calls which are called by the executed process and the signals which are received by that process.
+It can also intercept and print the system calls executed by the program, which is exactly what we need in this case.
+Looking at the output it seems to be using a system call to execute a command from the path:

 ```sh
 ltrace docker-security